adler-sudo/motif-mark/README.md

 ./motif_mark_oop.py -f $FASTA_FILE -m $MOTIF_FILE
 ```

 The script will begin by converting your fasta file to a 'oneline fasta', where each sequence exists on just one line.
-It will rename the original fasta file, appending '_original' between the original name and the fasta.
-The 'oneline fasta' will take on the original name of the fasta file.
+It will leave the original fasta file intact and will create and additional file with '_oneline' insterted between the original file name and the extension.

 By default, the python script will place the image in a directory ```output/``` adjacent to the directory where the $FASTA is located.
 The default name of the image file will be the same as the $FASTA_FILE file, but with ```.png``` extension.